 LocomotiveHorns.info - Tyfon

-Leslie Tyfon air horns were some of the first air horns to appear on railroads, dating back as far as about 1934.
+Leslie Tyfon air horns were some of the earlier air horns to appear on the railroads, dating back as far as about 1934.
+Only Westinghouse, and a few other manufacturers who were not well known, preceded them.
 All of the Tyfon series were single-note "honkers".
 The horns were very simple in that the only parts were the horn itself, a screw-in back cap, and either a single or multi-leaf diaphragm, making the horns consist of very few parts.
 The "sound chamber" and "base" portion of the horn was cast separate from the bell, which treaded to the base.
 But once together, there is no need to take them apart ever again.
-In fact, on the Tyfons that I've seen, the pin used to keep the bell from unscrewing from the base is welded in place, making the bell and base a permanent fixture.
+In fact, on the Tyfons that I've seen, the pin used to keep the bell from unscrewing from the base is welded in place, if not the whole joint itself, making the bell and base a permanent fixture.

 The most popular of the Tyfon series for railroad use was the Tyfon A-200-156.
 This was Leslie's deep-note horn for road locomotives.
 The A-200 appeared on many early diesels and electric locomotives from the 1930s through the 1950s.
 Locomotives that had A-200s included the popular GG1s, ALCO RS1s, RS3s, PAs, FAs, EMD E and F units, and GP7s to name a few.
 Some late-1940s steam locomotives even included A-200 horns on them, such as the Southern Pacific Daylight locomotives like 4449.
 Leslie A-200s can still be heard on some older locomotives, though their numbers are dwindling.

 A-75 Dual Tone For general railroad use, A-200s were most common.
 A-125s were not as common, though frequently used, usually showing up on switchers or other smaller engines.
 A-75s were least common, and were usually used as a secondary horn on the back of a switcher, or as a back-up horn on the backs of old covered wagons.
-Also marketed, though not common, were dual-tone Tyfons, which consisted of two Tyfons mounted on a single plate.
-I know of at least three surviving dual A-75s, and have heard of dual A-125s and A-125/A-200 combinations that were also used.
+Also marketed, though quite rare, were dual-tone Tyfons, which consisted of two Tyfons mounted on a single plate.
+I know of at least three surviving dual A-75s, and know that dual A-125s, dual A-200s, and A-125/A-200 combinations were also used.
 Even some late model steam engines used pairs of Tyfons!
 A single A-200 on a steam locomotive wasn't common, per say, but much more common than was an A-200 with an A-125, or even a pair of A-125s!
-While very rare to see, these combinations did exist.

 a125_2001_1.jpg my dad's A-125-LP, showing the construction of the diaphragm housing with screw-on back cap, a feature common to all Tyfon horns